 Data Breaches

 Data breaches pose a major risk for loyalty programmes.
-At one time reward schemes were not as secure in comparison to say bank apps, crypto exchanges or any other form of software that usually handles sensitive information.
-Of course, there’s been improvements made by specialist loyalty platform providers.
-Yet, loyalty initiatives built in-house are still considered soft targets.
+Reward schemes were not as secure as legacy bank apps or other forms of software handling sensitive account information.
+Third party platforms significantly improved robust digital infrastructures.
+Yet, some in-house built loyalty initiatives are still soft targets.

-Breaches happen when cybercriminals infiltrate data sources in order to pull out sensitive details about the victim.
-In the case of a loyal customer platform, hackers infiltrate them remotely, bypassing the company’s network security, and accessing the customer’s loyalty account to extract payment details and transaction history.
+Cyber criminals infiltrate these loyalty programmes via data sources and pull out sensitive details about their victims.
+Hackers remotely infiltrate them, bypassing the company's network security, and accessing the customer account.
+From there, they extract payment details and transaction history.

 Account Takeovers

 Again, this threat tends to come from external dangers like hackers.
-Account takeover fraud or an ATO attack sees customers get locked out of their loyalty accounts.
-Fraudsters start by using phishing attacks to compromise accounts and make small non-monetary changes to the victim’s PII details.
-This allows them to add themselves as an authorised user, thereby gaining permission to change the password.
+Account takeover fraud or an ATO attack locks customers out of their loyalty account.

-Cyber criminals process payments once they’ve got full control of the account.
-All fraud poses danger but takeovers of loyalty accounts have profoundly devastating effects.
-Many customers forget to check their loyalty memberships for weeks.
-In the meantime, valuable rewards are stolen and PII details accessed.
+Once they've assumed full control of the account cyber criminals process payments.
+All fraud is destructive but loyalty account takeovers have profoundly devastating effects.
 In 2021 alone, over 24M US households were victims in this type of loyalty fraud.

 Loyalty Points Hacking